At 14 years old, I picked an old nylon-stringed guitar and started strumming away to songs like Shout to the Lord and Days of Elijah in my bedroom.

 If you’re leading worship from a real place of heart-felt, life-given worship – people see it, notice it and follow it.

-So on that note, may God bless you as you continue in your learning of how to lead people in worship.
+So on that note, may God bless you as you continue in your learning of how to lead people in praise and worship.